 In 1910, Luckett modified Ely’s procedure by introducing the need for antihelical restoration, which he achieved by a single skin and cartilage incision along the length of the neo-antihelical fold.
 He secured the new fold with horizontal mattress sutures.
 This procedure leads to a sharp and unnatural appearing antihelix.
 To soften the contour of the antihelix, Becker introduced the idea of conical antihelical tubing in which parallel incisions are cut along the neo-antihelical fold, excising a strip of cartilage.
 The band of cartilage is placed in the position of the desired antihelix and then the edges of the cartilage are rolled to form a tube-like antihelix.
 Mustardé modified the concept of antihelical tubing by adding permanent conchoscaphal mattress sutures to bend and secure the cartilage to maintain an antihelical fold without cartilage excision.

 To further mold the cartilage, Chongchet and Stenstroem applied Gibson and Davis’ concept of cartilage manipulation.
-Gibson and Davis discovered that altering the costal cartilage by scoring caused the release of ...
+Gibson and Davis discovered that altering the costal cartilage by scoring caused the ...